Bryan Russell

 Bryan Russell (born March 22, 1981) is an American record producer.
-His credits include artists such as Straylight Run, Envy on the Coast, The Academy Is, and Anterrabae, and has also worked on records with Coldplay, Dream Theater, Paul Simon, Blue Wolf and Steely Dan.
-Bryan started your career working on The Hit Factory after your graduation on Oberlin College from 2002 to 2005.
+His credits include artists such as Straylight Run, Envy on the Coast, the Academy Is, and Anterrabae, and has also worked on records with Coldplay, Dream Theater, Paul Simon, Blue Wolf and Steely Dan.
+Bryan started his career working on The Hit Factory after his graduation on Oberlin College from 2002 to 2005.
 In the same year, he started his studio Red Wire Audio.

-He is currently living and working out of New York City and married to Suzie Zeldin, of the bands The Narrative & Twin Forks, on 27 April 2014.
+He is currently living and working out of New York City and married to Suzie Zeldin, of the bands the Narrative and Twin Forks, on 27 April 2014.